 Happy New Year!
 It is hard to believe that this marks the end of the 6th year of publishing our monthly SPC newsletter.
 This is the 72nd newsletter and our readership has grown to over 6500.
 A special thank you to all our readers.

 As 2009 draws to a close, it is time to review our past newsletters.
 This will help new readers know and remind our long-time readers what is available.
 Remember special and common causes of variation?
 How about the contributions of Dr. W. Edwards Deming?
 Questions on when to use a certain control chart or what the difference is between variable and attribute control charts?
 How can a histogram be used to monitor incoming material from a supplier?
 How do I know if my measurement system is any good?
 What is process capability and how do I determine it?
 How do I get to root cause?
 How do I know if these three processes are the same?
 All this information and much more is in our newsletters.

 The newsletter topics have been divided in the following sections:

 One of our objectives has been to make the website a place where people can go for information on SPC and related topics.
 We believe our newsletters have helped us reach this objective.
 There is a wealth of information in these newsletters.
 We hope you enjoy the review.
-You can view all our newsletters by selecting the "Articles & Newsletters" link to the left.

 Happy New Year to each of you and may 2010 be a wonderful year for you and yours!